juhovh/tailguard/README.md

 Supported configuration parameters through environment:
 - `TG_EXPOSE_HOST` - Set to 1 if you want to allow connections from TS and WG hosts
+- `TG_CLIENT_MODE` - Set to 1 to behave as a Tailscale client, allows setting an exit node
 - `TG_NAMESERVERS` - Fallback nameservers for resolving hostnames (**default:** Cloudflare 1.1.1.1)
 - `WG_DEVICE` - WireGuard device name, must be valid and match config file name (**default:** wg0)
 - `TS_DEVICE` - Tailscale device name, must be a valid device name (**default:** tailscale0)